spierala/blog-posts/introducing-signal-store.md

 #### API documentation
 The MiniRx Signal Store API is documented in the [README](https://github.com/spierala/mini-rx-store/blob/master/libs/signal-store/README.md).

-# New Angular best-practices in MiniRx Signal Store
+# New Angular best practices in MiniRx Signal Store

-The MiniRx Signal Store is implemented using new Angular best-practices.
+The MiniRx Signal Store is implemented using new Angular best practices.
-At the same time MiniRx Signal Store also promotes these best-practices in its new API:
+At the same time MiniRx Signal Store also promotes these best practices in its new API:
 * **Signals** are used for **(synchronous) state**
 * **RxJS** is used for events and **asynchronous tasks**